zfx911/Time_Series_Project/README.md

 # 560-project
-This is repository including the codes and data that I used in this project
+This repository includes the codes and data that I used in this project